electrickite/httpty/README.md

 And open the web terminal in a browser at [http://localhost:3000/](http://localhost:3000/)

-# Message protocol
+# WebSocket subprotocol

-HttPty communicates over a web socket connection using a simple protocol.
+HttPty communicates using WebSockets via a simple subprotocol called`httpty`.
+The HttPty server will only respond with a `Sec-WebSocket-Protocol` header for this subprotocol.

-WebSocket messages are sent as UTF-8 encoded strings with the following format:
+Messages are sent as UTF-8 encoded text with the following format:

-    (MESSAGE_TYPE)(MESSAGE_DATA)
+    (MESSAGE_TYPE)(MESSAGE_TEXT)

-Where `(MESSAGE_TYPE)` is a two character message type identifer and `(MESSAGE_DATA)` is the data to be communicated.
+Where `(MESSAGE_TYPE)` is a two character message type identifer and `(MESSAGE_TEXT)` is the data to be communicated.

 The message types are:

-  * `00` Data: text sent to or received from the tty interface
+  * `00` Data: text sent to or received from the pty interface
-  * `01` Error: indicates an error has occurred, message data contains the error message
+  * `01` Error: indicates an error has occurred, message text contains the error message
-  * `02` ID: Message data contains the client ID number as assigned by the HttPty server
+  * `02` ID: Message text contains the client ID as assigned by the HttPty server
-  * `03` Alert: Message data contains a notice or alert
+  * `03` Alert: Message text contains an out-of-band notice or alert
   * `04` Resize: Trigger terminal resize.
-Message data format: `COLUMNS|ROWS`
+Message text format: `COLUMNS|ROWS`

+The server responds to message types 00, 01, and 04.
+Clients can receive 00, 01,
+02, and 03.

 A JavaScript client implementation is included with the HttPty server project in `client/httpty.js`.